twopiharris/simpleGE/README.md

   Row and column are cell values counted from the offset, not pixels.
 * **getNext(self, animRow)** - returns the next image in the current row.
 Returs a pygame Surface representing the next image of the current row.in
   This automatically cycles back to the startCol, so the animation will continue.
 Use the Sprite's copyImage() method to use this Surface.

+# Tutorial Video
+If you want to see all this in action, check out [this](https://youtu.be/Owg3vPSXAjE) demo on youtube